userver-framework/userver/scripts/docs/en/userver/synchronization.md

 In this case, the main mechanism for transmitting data remains the return of values from TaskWithResult.

-### engine::MpscQueue
+### concurrent::MpscQueue

 For long-living tasks it is convenient to use message queues.
-In `engine::MpscQueue`, writers (one or more) can write data to the queue, and on the other hand, a reader can read what is written.
+In `concurrent::MpscQueue`, writers (one or more) can write data to the queue, and on the other hand, a reader can read what is written.
 The order of objects written by different writers is not defined.

-@snippet engine/mpsc_queue_test.cpp  Sample engine::MpscQueue usage
+@snippet concurrent/mpsc_queue_test.cpp  Sample concurrent::MpscQueue usage

-If the queue is supposed to pass data types `T` with a non-trivial destructor, then you need to use the queue `engine::MpscQueue<std::unique_ptr<T>>`.
+If the queue is supposed to pass data types `T` with a non-trivial destructor, then you need to use the queue `concurrent::MpscQueue<std::unique_ptr<T>>`.
 If the queue with unread data is destroyed, all unprocessed items will be released correctly.

+Use this class by default.
+However, if you really need higher perfomance use NonFifo queues:

+* `concurrent::NonFifoMpmcQueue`
+* `concurrent::NonFifoMpscQueue`
+* `concurrent::NonFifoSpmcQueue`
+* `concurrent::NonFifoSpscQueue`

+NonFifo queues do not guarantee FIFO order of the elements of the queue and thereby have higher perfomance.

 ### std::atomic